What is the main cause of anaemia?

 When you have anaemia, your heart has to work harder to pump oxygen-rich blood throughout your body.
 This can lead to irregular heart rhythms, an enlarged heart, or even heart failure in severe cases.

-What are the effects of anaemia on the body?
+What are the Effects of Anaemia on the Body?

 The effects of anaemia on the body are wide-ranging and depend largely on its severity and duration.
 In mild cases, you might not even notice any symptoms.
 However, as the condition progresses and your body struggles to get enough oxygen-rich blood around your system, you may start feeling constantly tired and weak.